 The FortiVoice FVG-GS16 gateways can be auto discovered by the FortiVoice unit once they connect to it.
 You can also manually add gateways to be managed by the FortiVoice unit.

-- Viewing and adding gateways - Editing gateway extensions
+- Viewing and adding gateways on page 140 - Editing gateway extensions on page 140

 Viewing and adding gateways

 To view the list of added GS16 gateways, go to Managed System > Gateway > FXS Gateway.